Punkweb/PunkwebBB/README.md

 # PunkwebBB

+## What is PunkwebBB?

-PunkwebBB is a Django application that provides a simple forum board software for your Django website.
+PunkwebBB is a Django application that provides a complete forum board solution for Django websites.
+What sets it apart is its focus on simplicity and independence - it doesn't rely on other Django apps, making it incredibly straightforward to install and configure.
+The goal?
+To have a fully functional forum up and running in under a minute.

-One of the main goals of this project is to be as simple as possible to install, and not depend on any other Django apps.
-I want users of this package to be able to install a fully working forum board in under a minute, and then be able to configure it further from there.

 Check out [punkweb.net](https://punkweb.net/board/) for documentation, support and a live demonstration of the software.

+## Requirements

+- Python 3.9+
+- Django 3.2+

+It may work with older versions of Python and Django, but it has not been tested.

-## Built with
+## Key Features

+### 1. Modern Technology Stack

 - [Django](https://www.djangoproject.com/)
 - [HTMX](https://htmx.org/)